juxt/yada/dev/resources/user-guide.md

 ### Resource maps

-Let's look in more detail at the _resource map_ you pass to yada's `handler` function to create a Ring handler.
+Let's look in more detail at the _resource map_ you pass to yada's `yada` function to create a Ring handler.
 This map is an ordinary Clojure map.
 Let's demonstrate using the example we have already seen.

 <example ref="HelloWorld"/>